Custom Seal Solutions

 Sondys believes it is his job to “dig down” and discover the root causes for equipment failures at his plant.
 The repeat failures when pumping heavy slurry was a serious problem.
 When the single internal cartridge seals failed, the pumps failed.

-Sometimes, he could wait for a planned outage to replace the pumps.
+Sometimes, Sondys could wait for a planned outage to replace the pumps.
 Even then, the process was expensive and time-consuming.

 In that environment, phosphoric acid plates and causes a crystal formation.
-Crystal growth around the springs trashes the seal.
+Crystal growth around the springs destroyed the seal.

 Sondys’ operation was pumping almost a solid material, basically clay and water.
 Sondys had ideas that he thought would help the success of the seal.
 He made some unusual requests, and the seal manufacturer’s engineering department accommodated them.